p-vale/simply-weathery/README.md

 # simply-weathery

 Desktop only visualization of current weather and forecast.
+Design based on UTC time.
 Made with Current Weather free API.
 I'm aware the key is exposed.

 To do:
 - message for cellphone users
-- searchbox for api call
-- update humidity icon
+- darker search icon